-Local bowling club stages Youth Bowls camp
+Local bowling club stages Youth Bowls Camp

 Lurgan Bowling Club is staging its successful annual Youth Bowls Camp again this season following a break due to COVID pandemic.

-Further details can be obtained Melvyn Hamilton, Public Relations Officer at 07854 875170 and on our Facebook page.
+Further can be obtained Melvyn Hamilton, Public Relations Officer at 07854 875170, on our Facebook page and on our webpage at www.lurganbowlingclub.com.